50th Air Refueling Squadron: World War II

 Began operations by dropping 82nd Airborne Division paratroops into Normandy on D-Day (6 June 1944) and releasing gliders with reinforcements on the following day.
 50th TCS assigned C-47's during the D-Day operations utilized the 2R fuselage code.
 The unit received a Distinguished Unit Citation for these missions.

 After the Normandy invasion the squadron ferried supplies in the United Kingdom.
 The squadron also hauled food, clothing, medicine, gasoline, ordnance equipment, and other supplies to the front lines and evacuated patients to rear zone hospitals.
 It dropped paratroops near Nijmegen and towed gliders carrying reinforcements during the Operation Market Garden, the airborne attack on the Netherlands.
 In December, it participated in the Battle of the Bulge by releasing gliders with supplies for the 101st Airborne Division near Bastogne.

 Moved to Belgium in early 1945, and participated in the Western Allied invasion of Germany, participating in the air assault across the Rhine River in March 1945, each aircraft towed two gliders with troops of the 17th Airborne Division and released them near Wesel.

 After V-E Day, became part of the United States Air Forces in Europe, and was part of the USAFE European Air Transport System (EATS), supporting the occupation forces in Germany as well as carrying supplies and personnel between various stations in Western Europe.
 Inactivated in early 1946 while stationed in France, unit inactivated later that year as an administrative unit.

 Tactical Air Command

 Reactivated as part of Tactical Air Command (TAC) in 1949 with Fairchild C-82 Packets and various gliders as an assault squadron.
 Deployed to Japan for combat operations in 1950 for the Korean War.
-Furnished airlift between Japan and Korea and airdropped paratroops and supplies at Sukchon/Sunchon and Munsan-ni.
-Moved to the Philippines in 1954 after the armistice and was inactivated.
+Furnished Fairchild C-119 Flying Boxcar airlift between Japan and Korea and conducted airborne assault and airdrops at Sukchon and Munsan-ni.
+Relocated to Clark Air Base, Philippines in 1954 after the Korean Armistice Agreement and was inactivated.